By Michael Lanza

 Saxx Quest 2.0 Boxer

-On numerous days of hiking and backpacking from the mountains of western North Carolina to an 80-mile, five-day backpacking trip in the North Cascades National Park Complex in Washington state—plus climbing, backcountry and Nordic skiing, and innumerable days at home—both of these boxer-briefs kept me wondering, “Why hasn’t anyone thought of this before?”
+On numerous days of hiking and backpacking from Iceland’s Laugavegur Trail, the John Muir Trail, and the mountains of western North Carolina to an 80-mile, five-day backpacking trip in the North Cascades National Park Complex in Washington state—plus climbing, backcountry and Nordic skiing, and innumerable days at home—both of these boxer-briefs kept me wondering, “Why hasn’t anyone thought of this before?”
 Best-ever brand names aside, they are the two most comfortable models of underwear that I’ve ever worn.
-Through long days hiking—and sweating—for 15 or more miles, the MyPakage and Saxx boxer-briefs remained so dry and comfortable that I could wear the same pair in my sleeping bag that night and get a second day of use out of them (or more, if desperate).
+Through long days hiking—and sweating—for 15 or more miles, the BN3TH and Saxx boxer-briefs remained so dry and comfortable that I could wear the same pair in my sleeping bag that night and get a second day of use out of them (or more, if desperate).

 I expect this will mark the beginning of the end of the phrase “going commando.”

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase the Smartwool Merino 150 Pattern Boxer Brief at moosejaw.com or rei.com, or the women’s Smartwool Merino 150 Pattern Bikini at rei.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase the BN3TH Pro XT2 Boxer-Brief at moosejaw.com or the Saxx Quest 2.0 Boxer at moosejaw.com or rei.com.

 Tell me what you think.